EtienneLnr/EtienneLnr.github.io/index.md

 <h2>About Me</h2>

 <p>
 I am an <strong>AI Research Scientist</strong> specializing in <em>Deep Learning for time series and temporal data</em>.
-My research explores the development of advanced <strong>neural architectures</strong> designed to capture and model complex temporal dependencies, with applications ranging from <strong>time series forecasting</strong> to <strong>representation learning</strong> and <strong>sequence modeling</strong>.
+My research explores the development of advanced <strong>neural architectures</strong> designed to capture and model complex temporal dependencies, with applications ranging from <strong>time series forecasting</strong> to <strong>representation learning</strong>.
 </p>